 - Symmetry, Uprightness, and Balance

-- Taigung & Seng (Cantonese terms for internal activation and rising up in the spine and feeling a channel opening up from coccyx to crown of head)
+- Taigung & Seng (Cantonese terms for internal activation or internal connection, as well as rising up in the spine and feeling a channel opening up from coccyx to crown of head)

 - Mindful Relaxation (a form of relaxation that creates greater aliveness and that increases energy and power) Mindful relaxation is relaxation with direction.